 for Global Change Science and Sustainability

-This scholarship will support students pursuing studies leading to an improvement in our understanding of global change processes and/or translating that understanding into recommendations that shape public policy.
-The award will facilitate upper-level undergraduate and/or graduate studies in the College of Natural and Agricultural Sciences (CNAS) degree programs.
+This scholarship supports UCR students in the College of Natural and Agricultural Sciences (CNAS) pursuing studies leading to an improvement in our understanding of global change processes and/or translating that understanding into recommendations that shape public policy.
 We anticipate funding 3-4 awards ranging in size from $5,000 to $10,000.
-Scholarship winners will be announced at the EDGE Spring Symposium on May 20th, 2022.
+Scholarship recipients will be announced at the EDGE Spring Symposium on May 19th.

 Criteria and Selection Process

-- Currently enrolled as a full-time UCR student in a degreed program offered by College of Natural and Agricultural Sciences (CNAS).
+- Currently enrolled as a full-time UCR student in a degreed program offered by CNAS.

 - Current junior or senior undergraduate student; or current first/second year graduate student, i.e., this scholarship is intended for seniors and graduate students.